cap-js/docs/node.js/messaging.md

 #### Deployment

-Please see [Messaging -> SAP Cloud Appl.
-Event Hub](../guides/messaging/event-broker.md#deploy) for details on how to bind your application to SAP Cloud Application Event Hub.
+Please see [Messaging → SAP Cloud Application Event Hub](../guides/messaging/event-broker.md#deploy) for details on how to bind your application to SAP Cloud Application Event Hub.

 <div id="queuing-sap" />